 FUGITIVE PIGMENTS LIST!
-Lightfast tests, paint fading, rating systems in watercolor and other art supplies.
+Lightfast tests, paint fading and understanding rating systems for watercolor.

 There are dozens of fugitive pigments misrepresented as being lightfast.
 I will cover all pigments that have been flagged for fading, regardless of established ASTM LF (lightfast) or other BWS (blue wool scale) ratings.
 If you've got a large selection of colors, this guide may help you identify problem pigments in your collection.
 Some pigments vary slightly chemically by manufacturer (causing some brands of PR177 or PY3 to be more fragile than others).
 If you'd like to simplify your palette and not worry so much about random fading problems, check out my list of top recommended lightfast pigments.

 Understanding lightfast ratings: Dyes or pigments are tested under direct sunlight (or under bright lights that mimic sunlight) until they absorb a set amount of UV light in order to assign number ratings to for the fading seen.
 The most common way to score this fading is called the "blue wool scale".
 This system was originally created for the textile industry to grade clothing dyes.
 A panel of blue dyes that fade at different rates serve as a reference card to estimate fading levels of anything compared to it.
 The BWS is placed under the sun/same UV conditions as the other colors you're testing.
 This generally runs for just a few months, but it's not a "time" duration, it's based on UV absorbed so it may take anywhere from 3 to 15 months to complete.
 Companies do not always use watercolor paint as the sample, the test pigment could be in plastic appliances/home goods, automotive coatings or printed enamel coated road signs.